vortexntnu/em7180-ros-driver/README.md

 # em7180

 A simple python package to use em7180 IMU in ROS.
-Tested on Raspberry Pi 3B and Odroid XU4 with ROS Kinec.
+Tested on Raspberry Pi 3B and Odroid XU4 with ROS Kinetic.

 # Visualization